merely-useful/py-rse/index.md

    $ git commit -m myfile.txt "Add recent changes"
    ```

-### Committing multiple files {#git-cmdline-ex-multiple}

-The staging area can hold changes from any number of files
-that you want to commit as a single snapshot.

-1. Create a new file `about.txt` and add a one sentence summary of the project.

-2. Create another new file `project-members.txt`
-    and add your name.

-3. Add changes from both files to the staging area
-    and commit those changes.

 ### Write your biography {#git-cmdline-ex-bio}

 1. Create a new Git repository on your computer called `bio`.
 2. Write a three-line biography for yourself in a file called `me.txt` and commit your changes.
 3. Modify one line and add a fourth line.
 4. Display the differences between the file's original state and its updated state.

+### Committing multiple files {#git-cmdline-ex-multiple}

+The staging area can hold changes from any number of files
+that you want to commit as a single snapshot.
+From your new `bio` directory:

+1. Create another new file `employment.txt`
+    and add the details of your most recent job.

+2. Add the new changes to both `me.txt` and `employment.txt` to the staging area
+    and commit those changes.

+### GitHub timestamps {#git-cmdline-ex-timestamp}

+1. Create a remote repository on GitHub for your new `bio` repository.
+2. Push the contents of your local repository to the remote.
+3. Make another change to your local repository
+    (e.g. by editing `me.txt` or `employment.txt`)
+    and push these changes as well.
+4. Go to the repo you just created on GitHub and check the timestamps of the files.

+How does GitHub record times, and why?

 ### Ignoring nested files {#git-cmdline-ex-ignore-nested}